sergiocruz/sergio.io/src/content/blog/2014-05-21-unit-test-sails.md

 ---
-title: "Unit test SailsJS with Mocha and generate code coverage with Istanbul"
+title: 'Unit test SailsJS with Mocha and generate code coverage with Istanbul'
+description:
-description: "Unit test your SailsJS applications using Mocha and generate code coverage reports with Istanbul.
-Step-by-step guide for JavaScript developers working with Node and SailsJS frameworks."
+  'Unit test your SailsJS applications using Mocha and generate code coverage reports with Istanbul.
+Step-by-step guide for JavaScript developers working with Node and SailsJS frameworks.'
 date: 2014-05-21
-tags: ["sailsjs", "unit-testing", "mocha"]
+tags: ['sailsjs', 'unit-testing', 'mocha']
-readingTime: "5 min read"
+readingTime: '5 min read'
-slug: "unit-test-sailsjs-with-mocha-and-instanbul-for-code-coverage"
+slug: 'unit-test-sailsjs-with-mocha-and-instanbul-for-code-coverage'
 ---

 ## Unit testing JavaScript is easy they said.
 It only takes a few seconds they said.

-*And they were right for the most part!
-Well, maybe seconds is an exaggeration but we can definitely achieve this with very few minutes*
+_And they were right for the most part!
+Well, maybe seconds is an exaggeration but we can definitely achieve this with very few minutes_

-So you fired up your first `hello world` app using <a href="https://sailsjs.org" target="_blank">SailsJS</a>, it was super simple and you started wondering if testing your app would be as simple.
+So you fired up your first `hello world` app using
+<a href="https://sailsjs.org" target="_blank">SailsJS</a>, it was super simple
+and you started wondering if testing your app would be as simple.
 Soon after you realized this was not the case and much like everything else related to testing in JavaScript there is not just one right answer.

 Perhaps you may have much more experience with SailsJS and have way gone beyond the `hello world` phase and now is time to make sure your application is reliable.
 Unit testing is part of the solution when it comes to code reliability.

-***Before we start:** Are you a total SailsJS n00b?
-Follow the official <a href="https://sailsjs.org/#!getStarted" target="_blank">Getting Started</a> guide to get SailsJS installed before proceeding.*
+**\*Before we start:** Are you a total SailsJS n00b?
+Follow the official
+<a href="https://sailsjs.org/#!getStarted" target="_blank">Getting Started</a>
+guide to get SailsJS installed before proceeding.\*

 ### Without further ado, let's get started:

-**Step 1:**
-Add the following dependencies to your project:
+**Step 1:** Add the following dependencies to your project:

 ```bash
 npm install mocha --save-dev